SGenheden/Tutorials/UmbrellaMemSoluteGmx/README.md

 ![hypericin](hyp1.png)*Molecular structure of hypericin*

 Here, I will assume that the hypericin molecule have been parametrized and that Gromacs topology/force field file (.itp) and structure (.gro) exists.

-They are provided with the tutorial.
+**They are provided with the tutorial in the `Aa` and `Cg` folders.  **

 For the all-atom simulations, hypericin, has been parametrized with the GAFF force field and AM1-BCC charges.
 These files can for instance be obtained with the [ACPYPE](http://webapps.ccpn.ac.uk/acpype/) tool that is available online.